 Topic 2: International Digital Licensing and Copyright Reform

 Digital media companies and their lawyers face an array of complex licensing regimes when they expand into international markets.
-This panel will take a practical focus on commercial and legal issues in the international markets ranging from collection societies and rights to emerging legal developments and deals.
+This panel took a practical focus on commercial and legal issues in the international markets ranging from collection societies and rights to emerging legal developments and deals.

 Moderator: Jeff Liebenson, Esq., Liebenson Law and President of International Association of Entertainment Lawyers

 Speakers: Alexander Ross, Esq., Wiggin LLP (London), Joe Conyers III, General Manager, Songtrust, Adam Parness, Head of Publisher Licensing & Relations, Pandora

 Topic 3: No Direction Home: Tax and Legal Planning for Multi National Groups

 Hit songs and the successful bands that record them are not limited to one territory.
 We now have band members spread over three or four territories, which requires careful coordination of legal and accounting matters.
 This session traced the legal and accounting issues of a fictional group, its members and corporate entities, from recording to touring, addressing along the way: tax residence, international tax structures, estate taxes without borders, contract jurisdiction shopping and impact of income streams, expansion overseas by US entities, treaty protection and domestic law in a changing environment, royalty remittances, and trademark issues (i.e., Rhianna and Ukulele Orchestra cases).

 Moderator: Eric Longley, Chartered Accountant, Prager Metis (UK)

 Speakers: Hal Peterson, Prager Metis, Robyn Guilliams, Esq., Goldstein & Guilliams, PLC